 Is this the price to pay for Holland’s admission to the G20 council?

-Don’t think this is just a localised European affair however.
+Don’t think this is just a localized European affair, however.
 The internet is globally interconnected.
-The relative freedom and independence of the internet is under attack from all sides in terms of net neutrality, privacy and access.
+The relative freedom and independence of the internet are under attack from all sides in terms of net neutrality, privacy, and access.

-Dutch students - and hopefully students elsewhere - have realised this.
-A small group of students organised themselves and started petitioning for a constitutional referendum early September of this year.
+Dutch students - and hopefully students elsewhere - have realized this.
+A small group of students organized themselves and started petitioning for a constitutional referendum in early September of this year.
 Within 6 weeks and with still one more week to go they have passed the 300,000 signature threshold, which allows for an 'advisory' referendum.

-Dutch constitution allows for a advisory referendum which will need a 30% turn out at the time of elections.
-A turn out lower than 30% will have no effect as is a ‘no’ vote (or ‘yes’ depending on how the question is posed).
+Dutch constitution allows for an advisory referendum which will need a 30% turnout at the time of elections.
+A turnout lower than 30% will have no effect as is a ‘no’ vote (or ‘yes’ depending on how the question is posed).
 A majority vote against the new law will force the legislature to take the law into re-consideration and possibly retract the law completely.

-There is precedence and it forebodes not well.
+There is a precedence and it forebodes not well.

-This caused a major embarrassment for the Dutch Gov as the election result singlehandedly obstructed the EU entering into this agreement.
-Eventually the concerns of the Dutch citizens were summarised in an addendum to the agreement and the treaty went into effect anyhow.
+This caused a major embarrassment for the Dutch Gov as the election result singlehandedly obstructed the EU from entering into this agreement.
+Eventually, the concerns of the Dutch citizens were summarised in an addendum to the agreement and the treaty went into effect anyhow.

-The effectiveness of referenda and the threat it poses to the political ruling class may be further deduced from the fact that major parties in Dutch politics now want to get rid of it at all or least raise the turn out bar to 50-60%.
+The effectiveness of referenda and the threat it poses to the political ruling class may be further deduced from the fact that major parties in Dutch politics now want to get rid of it at all or at least raise the turn-out bar to 50-60%.

-One other thing of note was the flagrant absence of mainstream Dutch news media in reporting on this matter, whereas there was plenty opposition from individual journalists and journalist organisations.
+One other thing of note was the flagrant absence of mainstream Dutch news media in reporting on this matter, whereas there was plenty of opposition from individual journalists and journalist organizations.
 The weather report may have contained more detail.